nerdgeschoss/development-environment/readme.md

 ## node

 Make sure you have node installed.
-In order to do that use a version manager of your choice, such as [nvm](https://github.com/nvm-sh/nvm) or [volta](https://volta.sh/).
+Use volta as your version manager, follow the steps as decribed in the [docs](https://docs.volta.sh/guide/).

 ## Rails